J95Ortiz/Real-Madrid-Quiz/README.md

 The "Next" button is also responsive and the colours are inverted when the user hovers their mouse or taps it.
 However, it is only displayed once the question on the screen has been answered, with the aim being to improve the Users' experience while playing.
 I created it this way following a comment from one of my friends who had seen the initial design.

-They suggested that if the button was visible to the User, they might try and skip a question if they didn't know the answer, and this would affect their experience.
+They suggested that if the button was visible to a user, they might try and skip a question if they didn't know the answer, which would most likely affect their experience on the Site.

 To prevent a user skipping the question altogether and prompt them to at least have a guess, the "Next" button is only visible and actionable once the question has been answered.
-This way the User might get the answer right even if they didn't know what it was, giving them a better experience on the platform.
+This way the User might actually get the answer right even if they didn't know what it was and guessed, giving them a better experience on the platform.

 ![Next Button Computer View Hover](assets/readme_images/quiz.HTML_computer_view_correct_nextBtn_hover.png)